Jaiden-217/studious-spoon/README.md

 # studious-spoon
-ATTENTION : PLEASE READ THIS FILE FIRST a simple controller for carbon flyers, use BLE for connections. all of the code and files are just for communication.
+ATTENTION : PLEASE READ THIS FILE FIRST.

+This is a simple controller for my own hand-make carbon flyer, use BLE for connections.

+All of the code and files are just for communication.